priteshbeladiya07/LANGCHAIN-project/README.md

 ## Notes

-- Do not commit your `.env` file.
+- `venv/` is local only and should not be pushed.
-- The `venv` folder is ignored by `.gitignore`.
+- `.env` is for secrets and should not be tracked.
-- If you want to improve the app, update `ChatModel/UIChatbot.py`.
+- Review `requirements.txt` before installing.